Table of Contents

 - 5 Indication / Therapeutic Uses of Dashmula

 Dashmool is a famous Ayurvedic combination of medicinal herbs.
-It is one of the most common polyherbal combination used in preparation of many Ayurvedic medicine that are indicated in treatment of variety of ailments especially Vata Roga.
+It is one of the most common polyherbal combination used in preparation of many Ayurvedic medicine that are indicated in the treatment of a variety of ailments especially Vata Roga.

 Dash means ten and Mool or Mula means roots.
 So the literal meaning of Dashmoola is ten roots.
-In ten roots, five roots are of tree and other five are roots of shrubs.
+In ten roots, five roots are of the tree and other five are roots of shrubs.

-Dashmoola is Tridosha Nashak and balances Vata, pitta and Kapha.
+Dashmoola is Tridosha Nashak and balances Vata, Pitta, and Kapha.
 It is excellent medicine for treating inflammatory condition or Vata vyadhi.
 In inflammatory conditions, it reduces swelling, inflammation and fever.
-It is such an intelligent blend of medicinal herbs that balances Vata, pitta and Kapha.
+It is such an intelligent blend of medicinal herbs that balances Vata, Pitta, and Kapha.
 Study show, it exhibits aspirin-like antipyretic and anti-inflammatory effects.

 Overview of Dashmula